rzn-example-classroom/git-and-github-intro/README.md

 By the end of this guide, you should have a basic idea of how to utilize Git, and GitHub for your programming assignments.
 You'll also learn how to use these tools to work effectively in a team environment, and find out why so many professionals choose Git for collaborative coding.
 You'll install Git and GitHub Desktop on your computer to prepare for your future assignments, and you'll learn how to use GitHub Desktop to complete an assignment from GitHub Classroom.

 Also provided are supplementary resources and suggested next steps.
 If you've been given an assignment on GitHub Classroom based on this repository, ask your instructor about the completion criteria for the assignment.

+### Text editors
+Before installing Git, you should ensure a suitable text editor is installed on your machine.
+By default, Git uses `vi` or Vim as its default text editor.
+If you are not already familiar with `vi` or its derivatives, you should install a suitable replacement.
+[Visual Studio Code](https://code.visualstudio.com/download) is recommended since it is cross-platform, extensible, and supports nearly any programming language with the right extensions.

 ## Git
 Git is a free, fast, and open-source distributed[^1] **Version Control System (VCS)**.
 A VCS is a tool for tracking changes to files over time.
 With Git, you can easily track changes to your code over time, so that you always have a record of what you've worked on and can revert to an older version if something breaks.
 Git also has powerful tools for collaboration and parallel development.